What is Quality?

-What is Quality?
-How can I get Quality
+How can I get Quality into my projects?

-The difficulty found in discussing project quality is due to common usage, and history.
-One common misunderstanding: Quality is not Grade.
+The difficulty found in discussing project quality is due to our common usage, and history CLICK HERE.
+Though commonly misunderstood, we must know this: Quality is not Grade.

 Grade: Same function but different perceived worth.
 A steak and a hamburger have different grades.